Joe Long: The Four Seasons

 Long recalled that Tommy DeVito had called Long's agent regarding an opening in the band following Nick Massi's abrupt resignation that year, and that in lieu of an audition, Long was sent on tour to West Virginia and thrown into the band's lineup without warning when Charles Calello, who had been filling in for Massi, had a schedule conflict and was unavailable.
+Long and Massi were familiar with each other during their times in the local New Jersey music scene, and Massi reputedly had recommended Long as his successor.
 Long and DeVito proved to have excellent on-stage chemistry, and thus Long became a permanent member of the band.
 Long helped guide the group away from its original target audience of working-class youth and into more adult material, noting that his favorite album with the group was The Genuine Imitation Life Gazette and his favorite song was their cover of "I've Got You Under My Skin."
 A competent guitarist in addition to his bass playing, Long trained Penny "Demetri" Callas to replace DeVito after DeVito left the band in 1970.